AlphaSoundZ/Apollo-Booking-System/README.md

 ### Yarn

-The whole programs presumes that yarn is installed.
-This is a very easy thing as it can be easily installed using the node package manager (npm).
+The build pipeline assumes that yarn is installed.
+It can be easily installed using the node package manager (npm).

 ```console
 $ npm install -g yarn